-Genotypes from the major gene pipeline, released since November 2022, include major genes of immediate interest to breeders and industry, namely Myostatin and Polled status.
-With regards to Myostatin, there are nine variants routinely reported including L64P, (Dierks et al., 2014) F94L, nt419, Q204X, E226X, C313Y (Grobet et al., 1998), nt821del11 (Grobet et al., 1997) S105C and D182N (Dunner et al., 2003) (Table 2).
-Same variants are positioned in exonic regions of MSTN, located on BTA2 ((Positions based on assembly ARS UCD 1.2 of the Bos Taurus genome build).
+Same variants are positioned in exonic regions of MSTN, located on BTA2 (Positions based on assembly ARS UCD 1.2 of the Bos taurus genome build).
 Additionally of interest is the Polled Celtic variant, a complex rearrangement positioned between IFNAR2 and OLIG1 (Aldersey et al., 2020; Allais-Bonnet et al., 2013; Medugorac et al., 2012) (Table 3).

 Myostatin has been the subject of interest to cattle breeders for some time, primarily due to its effect on carcass performance but also due to its negative impact on calving difficulty (Purfield et al., 2019; Bellinge et al., 2005; Casa et al., 1999).
-Additionally,
+Additionally, Polledness in cattle resulting in the absence of horns, is a favourable trait for many breeders, alleviating the cost associated with dehorning and averting associated injuries, safety and welfare concerns (Aldersey et al., 2020; Allais-Bonnet et al., 2013; Medugorac et al., 2012).

-Table 2 RS IDs (where available), coordinates and OMIA references for Myostatin variants routinely released since November 2022 as part of the ICBF major gene pipeline (Positions based on assembly ARS UCD 1.2 of the Bos Taurus genome build).
+Table 2.
+RS IDs (where available), coordinates and OMIA references for Myostatin variants routinely released since November 2022 as part of the ICBF major gene pipeline (Positions based on assembly ARS UCD 1.2 of the Bos taurus genome build).